-First awarded in 2012, the Digital History Research Awards provide graduate students with an opportunity to earn course credit while working in the Center for History and New Media at George Mason University.
-Students discuss previous projects completed by the center to better understand how digital history has developed since 1994, while simultaneously offering new perspectives on present and future projects.
+First awarded in 2012, the Digital History Fellowship is funded by the Provost’s PhD Program Awards, and provides graduate students with stipends and an opportunity to undertake practicum courses in the Roy Rosenzweig Center for History and New Media at George Mason University.
+Students discuss previous projects completed by the Center to better understand how digital history has developed since 1994, while simultaneously offering new perspectives on present and future projects.
 They also work within the Education, Public Projects, and Research divisions to learn new skills and contribute to current projects.

 Came to GMU from: Brigham Young University

-Research Interests: Digital History, US History, US Religious History
+Research Interests: Digital History, US Religious History, Mormon History